Muriel, Viscountess Helmsley: Early life

 She was born in 1859 as Lady Muriel Frances Louisa Chetwynd-Talbot, the daughter of Charles Chetwynd-Talbot, 19th Earl of Shrewsbury, and Anna Theresa Cockerell.
 At the age of seventeen, in 1876, she married William Duncombe, Viscount Helmsley, and they had a son and a daughter.
 Lord Helmsley died in 1881, and in 1885 she married Hugh Darby Annesley Owen.
+He died in 1908.

 Involvement in the Garden City movement

 Viscountess Helmsley was one of the leading female figures in the early Garden City movement, which developed during a period of intense social change and the consolidation of the women's suffrage movement.
-The Garden City Association (GCA), the forerunner of the Town and Country Planning Association, was created in 1899 to promulgate the movement's aims, and by 1903 a Women's League had formed, which sought specifically to provide a forum to consider the needs of a home from the viewpoint of 'wives and mothers'.
+The Garden City Association (GCA), the forerunner of the Town and Country Planning Association, was created in 1899 to promulgate the movement's aims, and by 1903 a Women's League had formed, which sought specifically to provide a forum to consider the needs of a home from the viewpoint of "wives and mothers".
 Viscountess Helmsley was the leader and first Secretary of this league, and encouraged other women to further the cause by talking to friends, circulating leaflets, seeking to arrange meetings and lectures, speaking to other groups, and encouraging people to buy shares in the First Garden City Ltd company, the developer and owner of Letchworth Garden City.